 Hardly any website that still relies on standard fonts: In the meantime, web fonts are represented on almost every website, after all, they allow full control over the typeface of the website.

 Web fonts are now supported by all modern browsers, especially important here is the latest format woff2.

-Do not embed fonts more than woff, ttf, eot or even svg – instead use only woff2 to ensure the smallest file size.
+Do not include fonts as woff, ttf, eot or even svg anymore – use woff2 exclusively instead to ensure the smallest file size.